melissagrayslxx669-cell/central-asia-compound-heatwaves/README.md

 ## Citation

 If you use this repository, please cite the associated manuscript and the archived release of this repository when available.

+## Path configuration

+The scripts retain the original local directory structure used in the analysis.
+Users should modify the input and output paths in each script according to their own local data directories before running the code.